lieuzhenghong/form-letterer/README.md

 Once `build/`, `data.csv` and `letter.docx` are created, the software is ready to go.

-Finally, open the `index.html` file and fill it in.
+If this solution is running on a local server, open the `index.html` file and fill it in.
 For iGlobe office, I have already filled in the IP address.

 ![Image of index.html](./img/index.png)